 By early 2008, we were ready to open our first brick and mortar store in beautiful Bozeman, MT.
 We had added to our family with baby #4 and had also added to our work family by three more employees.
 It was at this time that I felt ready to tackle a project that I had been mulling over for a long time: the project that would eventually become GroVia!

 The diaper designs came from simply fulfilling functional needs that the brands we were carrying just didn’t fulfill.
 Our early TNBC brands included WonderFulls, Pocket Change, Haute Pockets, WonderWraps and DreamEze.
 By the end of year four, we had probably 75 retailers.
 Amazingly, we were still doing it all with just my husband Duane, myself, and one part-time, college student employee.
-It was insanity!
+It was wild!

 My goal with GroVia was to create a line of diapers that gave families diapering choices that were easy to use and functionally superior and that addressed some of the things people considered obstacles when deciding to cloth diaper.
 GroVia needed to be easy to launder, simple to use, and trim-fitting!